Cancel anytime

 History and Background

 HSBC Holdings PLC was established in 1865 to finance trade between Europe and Asia.
-It has grown into one of the world's largest banking and financial services organizations, expanding globally through acquisitions and organic growth.
+Formally established in 1991 as a holding company, it has evolved into one of the world's largest banking and financial services organizations.

 Core Business Areas

-- Retail Banking and Wealth Management: Provides a range of banking services to individuals and small businesses, including current and savings accounts, mortgages, personal loans, credit cards, and wealth management products.
-Operates in the US through HSBC Bank USA.
+- Retail Banking and Wealth Management: Provides a range of banking services, including current and savings accounts, mortgages, credit cards, and personal loans, as well as wealth management services, including investment products, insurance, and financial planning.

-- Commercial Banking: Offers financial services and solutions to businesses of all sizes, including lending, trade finance, cash management, and insurance.
-Serves the US market through HSBC Bank USA.
+- Commercial Banking: Offers a range of financial solutions to businesses, including lending, trade finance, cash management, and insurance.

-- Global Banking and Markets: Provides investment banking and capital markets services to corporations, governments, and institutions.
-Includes advisory, underwriting, trading, and risk management services.
+- Global Banking and Markets: Provides investment banking and capital markets services to corporations, governments, and institutions worldwide.

-- Global Private Banking: Offers wealth management and banking services to high-net-worth individuals and families globally.
+- Global Private Banking: Offers wealth management and banking services to high-net-worth individuals and families.

 Leadership and Structure